pulumi/pulumi-hugo/themes/default/content/blog/changes-to-import/index.md

 });
 ```

-The above accurately reflects what the providers `Read` function has told us of the inputs set for this bucket, although due to the way the AWS provider happens to work we could elide all these properties.
-This is because the provider will use outputs saved in the state file and the new inputs to calculate the update diff, and a property that exists in the old output and is missing from the new inputs is simply left at the old output value.
-As none of the properties for `Bucket` are marked required the following also works and is equivalent:
+The above accurately reflects what the providers `Read` function has told us of the inputs set for this bucket, although due to the way the AWS provider works, we could elide all these properties.
+This is because the provider will use outputs saved in the state file and the new inputs to calculate the update diff.
+A property that exists in the old output and is missing from the new inputs is simply left at the old output value.
+As none of the properties for `Bucket` are marked required the following works as well and is equivalent:

 ```
 const my_bucket = new aws.s3.Bucket("my-bucket", { protect: true });